 The initiatives have paid off and today, TKE is well positioned to capture future growth opportunities, building upon its resilient business model.

 One of the big attractions of the investment had been TKE’s recurring income.
 Elevators are highly regulated and must be regularly serviced.
 At the time of the deal, more than half of TKE’s sales came from servicing and modernising its installed lifts.
-The share has increased by 10%-points since the carve-out, further increasing the resilience of the business.

 With the support of its investors, TKE has strengthened its position across all key markets.
 Sales growth has been strong and margins are now second to best-in-class OTIS, with further upside potential.
 “As a standalone company and with the support of its investors, we’ve been able to build on TKE’s strong platform and are now well positioned for sustained success in the coming years.
 It’s time to bring on the next phase in TKE’s evolution,” says Paul Vega, Partner at Cinven.